xonsh/xonsh/docs/tutorial.rst

 For more information, please see the documentation for the ``re`` module in the Python standard library.

-.. warning:: This backtick syntax has very different from that of BASH.
+.. warning:: This backtick syntax has very different from that of Bash.
 In
-             BASH, backticks mean to run a captured subprocess ``$()``.
+             Bash, backticks mean to run a captured subprocess ``$()``.

 Help & Superhelp with ``?`` & ``??``